xpack/web-doxygen/website/docs/manual/pages/additional.md

 ### Automatically Adding Files {#automatically_adding_files}

-<p>At this point we could now go ahead and add <span class="doxyComputerOutput">manual/building/index.dox</span> to our INPUT's with comma separation, but this might become annoying over time as we build up our manual, instead we'll just change it reference our manual folder:</p>
+At this point we could now go ahead and add <span class="doxyComputerOutput">manual/building/index.dox</span> to our INPUT's with comma separation, but this might become annoying over time as we build up our manual, instead we'll just change it reference our manual folder:

 <div class="doxyProgramListing">